Arondight/libvirt-add-new-api-demo/README.md

 ## ABOUT

 This patch is an example to add new APIs in [LibVirt][LIBVIRT-WEBSITE], also add entries in `virsh`.
-I implement qemu driver only but others is the same.
+I implement qemu driver only but others are the same.

 [LIBVIRT-WEBSITE]: http://libvirt.org "Visit website of LibVirt"